StollerSystem/Pierre-s-Bakery/README.md

 Bread: Buy 2, get 1 free.
 A single loaf costs $5.
 Pastry: Buy 1 for \$2 or 3 for $5.

+## Specs

+* Constructor will create a "Bread" Object

+* Constructor will create a "Pastry" Object

+* Get Price from Bread and Pastry Obects

+* Add a Bread or Pastry Object to shopping cart (list)

+* Return the total cost of the order:
+    *  Bread: Buy 2, get 1 free.
+A single loaf costs $5.
+    *  Pastry: Buy 1 for $2 or 3 for $5.

 ## Setup/Installation Requirements

 * Clone this repo down to your machine